Homeschool schedule

 Multiple sclerosis

 Living with multiple sclerosis is already draining on its own.
-Homeschool can be even more depleting but it was something I absolutely had to do.
+Homeschool Daily Schedule can be even more depleting but it was something I absolutely had to do.
 I had enough IEP meetings exhausting me with opinions of people who couldn’t prove anything.
 I had several meetings with women who were not parents.
 There is no test for a learning difference or a disability.
 In every meeting, I was resentful and constantly frustrated moving and reacting from emotions and hurt feelings of the horrendous experiences of the meetings.

 Homeschool child